byrd-laif/soilMakers/lifeStylesForChange/kefirMilkAlchemy.md

 Designate a spot away from direct sunlight for Kefir fermentation.
 Do not fill the fermenting jar more than 3/4, leave room for expansion otherwise the milk can overflow after some hours of fermentation.
 If the jar is sealed tight, a slightly carbonated Kefir can result.

 Kefir grains increase in overall volume, numbers of, and by weight as the grains are self-perpetuating when continually cultured in fresh milk.
 Because of this, a point comes where a portion of kefir grains have to be removed from the batch, in order to prevent overcrowding of kefir grains, and to maintain a reasonable constant grain-to-milk ratio.
 Preventing overcrowding of grains to avoid over fermentation and to produce a consistent kefir on an ongoing basis.
-Traditionally, excess or spare kefir grains were either eaten, dehydrated and stored as a back-up source, shared among family members, or traded among the tribes-folk of Caucasus, in exchange for other basic essentials.
+Traditionally, excess or spare kefir grains were either eaten, dehydrated and stored as a back-up source or powdered for a supplement, shared among family members, or traded among the tribes-folk of Caucasus in exchange for other basic essentials.
 Dehydrated kefir grains can be ground into a pro-biotic condiment by blending them with other dry herbs and spices.

 Aerobic, a ferment with oxygen is usually done with a cloth lid.
 Anaerobic, without oxygen is done with a closed lid or airlock.
 Airlock is ideal but not necessary, kefir can be fermented closed or with a cloth cover.